Salon business plan for starting your own salon service

 People like feeling good about themselves, and a salon business can help them to achieve that.
-The Professional Beauty Association estimates the salon and spa industry contributes approximately $40 billion annually to the U.S. economy
+The Professional Association estimates the salon and spa industry contributes approximately $40 billion annually to the U.S. economy

 Planning should always start with identifying the customer.
 There may be several customer persona’s depending on your target market, people over 50 years old are a very different market to the Gen X clients.